![]() |

 [Site Editor's Answer]Jan, I understand the worry about going out of business, but Soft-lite did weather the great recession just fine.

 Alside Mezzo Windows vs ProVia ecoLiteTim, we are looking to replace the windows in our home and install new siding.
-Windows are original Anderson casement windows late 1970s.
+What we have now are original Anderson casement windows late 1970s.
 We currently have t1-11 siding.
 The window frames are not in the greatest of shapes but not terrible.

 [Site Editor's Answer]Gerald, as a rule of thumb I would say this, good installers can flash/seal replacement windows as well as new construction windows.
 The big question is if there is wood rot around the frames.
 If there is a lot of rot, you should go the new construction route, if not go the less costly method of full replacement windows.
 This is one place where getting a bunch of professional (and free) opinions from local contractors can help give you a consensus on what is the recommended option for your situation.